Watts-College/watts-course-policies/index.md

 ## Writing Center and Support

 Students are encouraged to access the writing center for free assistance with their papers.
 ASU Writing Centers offer a dynamic, supportive learning environment for undergraduate and graduate students at any stage of the writing process.
-Free online writing tutoring is available at [https://tutoring.asu.edu/online-tutoring](https://tutoring.asu.edu/student-services/writing-centers).
-In addition, a number of writing tutorials on anything from [APA citations](https://tutoring.asu.edu/sites/default/files/apa_citations_and_formating_1.pdf), the [Purdue Online Writing Lab](https://owl.english.purdue.edu/), and much more can be found at [https://tutoring.asu.edu/student-resources/academic-resources](https://tutoring.asu.edu/student-resources/academic-resources).
+Free online writing tutoring is available at [https://tutoring.asu.edu/writing-centers](https://tutoring.asu.edu/writing-centers).

 # Technical Support